na-na-hi/renget/archive/scruffed.md

 - Vigilante justice is righteous
 - Consensual cannibalism should be fine, most things are okay if they have consent

+- Marriage is nonreligious at this point
+- Revolution is generally good
+- White pride shouldn't exist.
+Race was made up to justify slavery
+- Loitering is anti-black and classist to criminalize
+- People have good hearts and are not naturally greedy
+- Racism is taught
+- Detransitioning is valid but the regret rate is immeasurably low
+- A society where the arts and sciences are priorities over labor is ideal
+- Mutualism is generally good, same with collectivism
+- Kids can cross-dress but should not be dressed inappropriately, including drag
+- Gender ideology is not a thing

+- Kink is interlinked with pride, but family-friendly pride events should be okay
+- Menstrual products should be free
+- Water should be widely accessible
+- Coal and other fossil fuels should be limited
+- If you see somebody shoplifting necessities, No You Didn't.
+- PETA is bad
+- Most crime would be reduced if people weren't poor
+- Homelessness is NOT a natural problem
+- Overpopulation isn't that big of an issue, there's more of a problem with overflowing population density
+- The money you give to corporations does not typically define your morals
+- Monitor your children's devices
+- Kids below 5 should not have a personal device.
+- Computers in education are good
+- Life begins truly at birth, not at conception.
+Any fetus, even after a long time, should have a right to be removed
+- Traditions are good but it is better to progress, not letting the past stunt your future
+- Keep furry weird

 -> ![-](https://files.catbox.moe/lwlj56.webp) <-
 -> ![-](https://files.catbox.moe/98l5pc.webp) <-
 -> ![-](https://files.catbox.moe/fi9bwo.webp) <-